elibroftw/blog.elijahlopez.ca/content/posts/issues-with-linux.md

 My definition of a reason is: An issue/problem requiring a convoluted process to solve; Also something so simple that shouldn't have required me to use the terminal in order to unlock (fractional scaling should be allowed and not a tick box or a command).

+## Poor Cloud Storage Support

+Coming from Windows, I use OneDrive and MEGA.
+I do care about OneDrive since it has my personal files that I need backed up to the cloud.
+Where is the OneDrive support without using rsync which doesn't work half the time?

 ## Poor Installation Tutorials

 Just look at any tutorial for flashing an ISO.
 Generic tutorials tell you to use Rufus, an ugly and non-intuitive UI.
 Fedora has their own flash tool which looks nice but does not work on other distros (I broke two of my USB's).